KraevRoot/tik-tak-toe/README.md

 ## Installing
 1) Download and extract archive.

-2) switch to dir with extracted files.
+2) Switch to dir with extracted files.
 ```
 cd tik-tak-toe/
 ```